lukeod/vampiresurvivors-modding/multiplayer-safe-modding-guide.md

         var coherenceSync = character?.Sync;
         if (coherenceSync == null) return false;

-        // Only modify if we have authority return coherenceSync.HasAuthority;
+        // Only modify if we have state authority return coherenceSync.HasStateAuthority;
     }
     catch (Exception ex)
     {